uptonking/note4yaoo/lib-collab-crdt-blog.md

 - https://github.com/supabase/pg_crdt
   - pg_crdt is an experimental extension adding support for conflict-free replicated data types (CRDTs) in Postgres.
   - It supports Yjs/Yrs and Automerge.
-  - Our goal was to evaluate if we could leverage a Postgres-backed CRDT and Supabase's existing Realtime API for change-data-capture to enable development of collaborative apps on the Supabase platform.
+  - **Our goal was to evaluate if we could leverage a Postgres-backed CRDT and Supabase's existing Realtime API for change-data-capture to enable development of collaborative apps on the Supabase platform**.
-  - pg_crdt extension is a proof-of-concept that wraps rust's yrs and automerge libraries using the pgx framework to add a Postgres native CRDT, crdt.ydoc.
+  - pg_crdt extension is a proof-of-concept that wraps rust's yrs and automerge libraries using the 66 framework to add a Postgres native CRDT, crdt.ydoc.

 - CRDTs are a special type of data structure designed to solve a specific problem: they can merge changes in a way that the final state of the data will be the same, no matter the order in which the updates were applied.
   - In simple terms, a CRDT allows multiple users to make changes to the same data without the need for a central authority to coordinate their actions.